top of page

 How it Works: The Ten Principles

-URGH! generally follows the principles of Nowhere and Burning Man.
-Please read them if you are unfamiliar with them (There will be a test at the entrance and you don’t wanna be „that“ person).
+BTMFFFF generally follows the principles of Nowhere and Burning Man.
+Please read them if you are unfamiliar with them (there will be a test at the entrance and you don’t wanna be „that“ person).

 Self-expression